Maria Albuleț: Biography

 In 1957, she was the first Romanian to be awarded the FIDE International Women Master (WIM) title, and in 1985 she received the honorary title of FIDE Woman Grandmaster (WGM).
 In 1982, her daughter Marina Makropoulou became the first Romanian to win the Woman Grandmaster title, representing Romania in the 1982 Women's Chess Olympiad winning the team silver medal, similarly to Maria's success in 1957 and furthermore winning an individual bronze medal.

 Maria and Marina are one of the most successful mother-daughter duets in chess history.
 Both reaching top 20 in the World, both winning Chess Olympiad medals, both WGM and having won overall 13 Individual National Championships - Maria with three Romanian Championships (1951, 1955 and 1956) Marina with one Romanian and nine Greek Championships (1984, 1990, 1994, 1996, 1998, 1999, 2004, 2007, 2011, 2022).
 Taking into account her son-in-law Georgios Makropoulos who won seven Greek Championships, the Albuleț-Makropoulos family is one of the most successful chess families with 20 Individual National Championships overall.

-Albuleț was slso known as a correspondence chess player.
+Albuleț was also known as a correspondence chess player.
 She took part in the Women's Correspondence Chess Olympiad (1974-1979), where the Romanian team took 6th place.

 An annual chess tournament is held in her memory in Braila, Romania.